For builders

 ])

-If your stack has more than one service, mint an identity_token once and verify it everywhere.
+If your stack has more than one service, mint an identity_token once at the edge the person signed in at, and verify it everywhere else.

 const r = await fetch("https://noctaracorp.com/api/mcp/identity_token", {